LakshmikarPolamreddy/Clinical_domain_classification_final_project_NLP/README.md

 the best model in terms of F1 score and computational cost to deploy and then to use for prediction of the clinical domain.

+## Folder and files details:
+We show here two folders, power point presentation(using Google slides) and Our research paper.
+One folder is data that contains original data scraped from the MTsamples website as unbalanced_data.csv and also contains balanced_data.csv, created using NLP Augmenter.
+The folder scripts contain 12 scripts that we have generated for all the project activities from web scraping to deployment.

 ## Datasets:
 We use the data from MTSamples.com website that offers access to a large collection of transcribed digital medical reports and examples.
 The site is designed